dwyl/PWA-Liveview/README.md

 ❗️The choice is a question of oponion.

-> Among the frameworks that don't use a virtual DOM, you have  `Svelte` and `SolidJS`.
+> Among the frameworks, you most probably want to a very light one, that does not use a virtual DOM.
+You have  `Svelte` and `SolidJS`.
-In fact, both  `Svelte` and `SolidJS` are comparable. in terms of performance.
+In fact, both  `Svelte` and `SolidJS` are comparable. in terms of performance and bundle size.
-Since I didn't want to learn `Svelte` which is far from Vanila Javascript, I opted for `SolidJS` with is very lightweight and fast, very close to Vanilla Javascript with a touch of `React` for the style (like `LiveView`) whilst _not at all_ for `Svelte`.
+Since `Svelte` is far from Vanila Javascript,
+I opted for `SolidJS` with is very close to  `React` like `LiveView` is, whilst _not at all_ for `Svelte`.
 The main rule with `SolidJS` is: _don't destructure the props_ and you are good to go.
 If you go through the code, you will notice that the impact of using `SolidJS` is minimal on the code and very lightweight.